MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-08-monitoring.md

 	- Figure out how to get details on a running pod to see reasons for failures.
 - Implement Prometheus/Grafana **or** Azure Container Insights to be able to monitor cluster metrics
 - You can access container logs via Azure Monitor
-- Increase the CPU utilization of the API container with the `pi` API endpoint, and see the corresponding metric increase in Prometheus and/or Azure Monitor

 ## Success Criteria

+- Demonstrate and explain to your coach the usage of the kubectl commands: exec, describe, logs and explain
 - use kubectl to view logs for the containers running in your cluster.
 - Demonstrate that you can login to a running container and issue bash commands.
 - You can display cluster metrics graphically with Grafana or Container Insights